wp-plugins/sz-google/readme.txt

 * `Widget google+ comments system`
 * `Widget google+ embedded posts`

 **Google+ Shortcodes:** The shortcode made ​​available to allow the insertion of the components of google+ in a post or on a page in wordpress.
-Each has shortcode of customization parameters that can be specified in the code itself, to know all the parameters available to read the <a href="https://wpitalyplus.com/sz-google/">official documentation</a>.
+Each has shortcode of customization parameters that can be specified in the code itself.

 * `[sz-gplus-profile] ..: g+ profile`
 * `[sz-gplus-page] .....: g+ page`